95.

 and related lines by Richard Holman May, 1969, page 36, The Ohio

-source of this information is Mary Hammersmith (descended from Nancy McCutchen, daughter of John and Susanna (Caldwell) McCutchen), who wrote to Susan Snyder
+source of this green information is Mary Hammersmith (descended from Nancy McCutchen, daughter of John and Susanna (Caldwell) McCutchen), who wrote to Susan Snyder

 (#2) in an e-mail in 2002 that the marriage information was copied by